Maha1503/mlkem-compiler-timing-tvla/README.md

 ```
 This will generate a `results_windows.csv` or `results_linux.csv` file containing the absolute t-statistic (`|t|`), Cohen's d, and the PASS/FAIL verdict based on the `|t| > 4.5` threshold.

-Based on the actual results you provided in the CSV files, the data does **not** match the paper's original claims (e.g., the paper claims MSVC passed everything, but your Windows results show MSVC failing 10 out of 12 times; the paper claims 19/36 failures, but your Windows results show 32/36 failures).
-This is expected in side-channel research due to different CPU microarchitectures and OS background noise.

-I have updated the final section of the README to accurately reflect **your actual empirical results** rather than the paper's original claims.
-Replace the last section of your `README.md` with this:

 ## Empirical Findings from Reproduction

 Based on the generated traces across Windows and Linux environments, the following trends were observed in the data: